 You'll also need spray adhesive for sticking the sandpaper to the glass.
 A low-tack adhesive is best (it's available at art supply and craft stores), but the standard spray you'll find at home centers is also OK-just follow the directions to make a 'temporary bond.'
 When you change paper, use a solvent to remove glue residue from the glass (lacquer thinner works great).
 Low-tack sprays leave much less adhesive behind than standard sprays.

 Prepare your sharpening surface by cutting a sheet of 80-grit sandpaper to fit your glass, then spray a small amount of adhesive onto the sandpaper and press the sandpaper onto the glass.
 Repeat with 150- and 220-grit sheets.
 Apply the sandpaper to both sides of the glass-this will prevent the glass from sliding around.

 Keep Your Tool Cool

 Dunk the blade in water every two passes (three to four seconds) to keep the blade from burning.
 A straw or bluish color means you've overheated your chisel and ruined the temper.
 Practice with your least-favorite chisels first.

 If you're used to semi-sharp chisels, be extra careful with your freshly sharpened chisel.
 It will slice through wood faster and easier than you expect.
 Keep your fingers out of its path!

-Step 2: Flatten the back
+Flatten the Back

 It's easy to forget that every edge tool has two sides that need maintenance.
 They're equally important, but let's talk about the back of your chisel first.
 The back should be dead flat, which enables the tool to cut straight, and as smooth as the beveled side.